-Wave instruments used for in situ measurements of plasma and dust deliver a voltage1 using two basic systems:
+Wave instruments used for in situ measurements of plasma and dust deliver a voltage using two basic systems:

-1 We do not consider here magnetic field measurements.
+&lt;sup>1We do not consider here magnetic field measurements.

-- Electric antennas made of conductive booms,2 which are used in two main ways: - In monopole mode, the voltage is measured between one antenna boom and the spacecraft conductive structure, - In dipole mode, the voltage is measured between two antenna booms; - Electronic analysers which transform the signal into quantities suitable for analysis, and deliver two main types of data: - Time integrated power spectra, equivalent to Fourier transforms of the autocorrelation function of the measured voltage; this part of the instrument is called a Frequency Receiver; - Broadband voltage waveforms made of time series data captured at a very high rate; this part of the instrument is called a Time Domain Sampler (TDS).
+- Electric antennas made of conductive booms, which are used in two main ways: - In monopole mode, the voltage is measured between one antenna boom and the spacecraft conductive structure. - In dipole mode, the voltage is measured between two antenna booms. - Electronic analysers which transform the signal into quantities suitable for analysis, and deliver two main types of data: - Time-integrated power spectra, equivalent to Fourier transforms of the autocorrelation function of the measured voltage; this part of the instrument is called a frequency receiver. - Broadband voltage waveforms made of time series data captured at a very high rate; this part of the instrument is called a time domain sampler (TDS).